-GEICO offers the lowest car insurance rates, with an average annual premium of $1,378
+GEICO offers the lowest car insurance rates in Orlando, with an average annual premium of $1,378

 Florida requires drivers to carry at least $10,000 of both personal injury protection and property damage liability coverage